Skip to content

 Sayiir — Fast, Simple Durable Workflow Engine

 The fast, simple durable workflow engine.
-Graph-based, continuation-driven execution — just write normal Python, TypeScript, or Rust.
+Graph-based, continuation-driven execution — just write normal Python, TypeScript, or Rust, with native WASM support for Cloudflare Workers and the edge.
 Native performance, automatic checkpointing, no infrastructure to deploy.

 Zero Learning Curve